edubruell/ChatRbot/README.md

 feols(wage ~ age + csw0(gender,education), example_data, vcov = 'hetero') %>%
   etable()

-#Let's add a function .f which console output is also sent to ChatGPT
+#Let's add a function .f which console output is also sent to Claude
 chat("Please give me an interpretation of the results in column 3 of the regression table below.
       What do the coefficients of the education variable mean?
       What is the baseline level for education the coefficients compare to?